-Battery charger lamp Battery capacity indicator lamps Display unit Current status Details PATTERY CHARGE YAMAHA On Lit power lamps indicate the amount of charging completed.
+Battery charger lamp Battery capacity indicator lamps Display unit (Turn on the system to check.)
+Current status Details PATTERY CHARGE YAMAHA On Lit power lamps indicate the amount of charging completed.
 A flashing power lamp indicates current progress.
 (Example: Battery is approximately 50-75 % charged.)
 The battery capacity indicator slowly increases.
-11-99% 11-99% 11-90% 11-9 Charging During charging, the battery capacity indicator lamps light up one by one.
+Charging During charging, the battery capacity indicator lamps light up one by one.
 YAMAHA All segments of the battery capacity indicator light up.
 Charging completed When charging is complete, the charging lamp on the battery charger and the battery capacity indicator lamp on the battery pack go off.
-VAMAHA Off Four lamps flash simultaneously.
+PATTERY CHARGE YAMAHA Off Four lamps flash simultaneously.
 All function display items are flashing.
 Battery is in standby mode.
 The battery internal temperature is too high or too low.
 Charging will automatically restart when a temperature is reached that allows charging.
 (See "Appropriate charging environments".)
 When possible, always perform charging at the optimal temperature of 59-77 °F (15-25 °C).